rails/rails/guides/source/action_mailer_basics.md

 There is also the [`headers`][] method, which is used to specify email headers with a hash or by calling `headers[:field_name] = 'value'`.

-It is also possible to specify an action directly while using the generator like this:
+It is possible to specify an action directly while using the generator like this:

 ```bash
 $ bin/rails generate mailer User welcome_email
 ```

-The above will generate the `UserMailer` above with an empty `welcome_email` method.
+The above will generate the `UserMailer` with an empty `welcome_email` method.

 [`default`]: https://api.rubyonrails.org/classes/ActionMailer/Base.html#method-c-default
 [`mail`]: https://api.rubyonrails.org/classes/ActionMailer/Base.html#method-i-mail